Menu

 Birmingham, B40 1PP United Kingdom

-In the past year, the FE sector has been hit with multiple reforms and initiatives, from qualifications to skills policy to a new inspection framework and more.
-The SEND system has also been the subject of numerous investigations and reports, which has culminated in a Schools white paper and accompanying SEND reform consultation process, due to complete on 18 May.
+In the past year, the FE sector has been hit with multiple reforms and initiatives – qualifications, skills policy, a new inspection framework and more.
+The SEND system has also been the subject of numerous investigations and reports, culminating in a Schools white paper and accompanying SEND reform consultation.

-This year’s conference will focus on how specialist FE providers can support young people and unlock their potential through creativity and innovation.
-We will celebrate creative learning with an art and photography exhibition at our welcome drinks reception the evening before conference, and our student speakers will reflect on their experience of innovative, creative specialist FE in transforming their lives and shaping their futures.
+We will also celebrate student achievement through creative learning, with an art and photography exhibition at our welcome drinks reception the evening before conference.
+Our student speakers will also reflect on their experience of innovative, creative specialist FE in transforming their lives and shaping their futures.

 Booking now open!